ReturnInfinity/BareMetal-Cloud/README.md

 # BareMetal-Cloud

 > [!IMPORTANT]
-> This has only been tested against Digital Ocean.
-AWS and Google Cloud support is coming soon.
+> This has only been tested with Digital Ocean and Proxmox.
+Support for other hypervisor/cloud providers (AWS, Azure, and Google Cloud) is coming soon.

 BareMetal Cloud is a minimal version of the [BareMetal](https://github.com/ReturnInfinity/BareMetal) exokernel specifically geared for running in cloud instances.